Murmurations of elliptic curves: Elliptic curves

 \section{Elliptic curves}

 In this section we review the necessary mathematical background.
 Let $X$ be a smooth, projective, geometrically connected curve of genus $g$ defined over $\mathbb{Q}$.
 We say that a prime number $p$ is a {\em good prime} for $X$ if there exists an integral model for $X$ whose reduction modulo $p$ defines a smooth variety of the same dimension.
-For each good prime $p$ of $X$, the local zeta function is:
+In this work, we will focus on the case that $X=E$ is an elliptic curve defined over $\mathbb{Q}$.
+In particular, we have $g=1$.
+If $p$ is a good prime for $E$, then we introduce the polynomial: